erkaobao/math/_activities/gt2024spring.md

 - Khanh Le
   - Arithmetic subgroups of PSL(2,C) provide a large class of hyperbolic 3-manifolds exhibiting a lot of interactions between geometry, topology and number theory.
 In this talk, I will give examples of arithmetic hyperbolic manifolds in dimension 2 and 3 with the goal to illustrate the connections between geometrical, topological and number theoretical aspects of these manifolds.
 I will discuss various invariants and techniques that are useful in distinguishing arithmetic and non-arithmetic manifolds.
 Finally, I will discuss some observations related to the question of arithmeticity of modular knots.

+- Amanda Hirschi
+  - In recent work with Luya Wang, we showed that there exist counterexamples to one implication of the Donalson 4-6 question, which inquires about a relation between smooth topology of 4-manifolds and the symplectic geometry of the stabilised 6-manifold.
+In this talk I will discuss upcoming work with Wang on the other implication of the question.
+Specifically, I will explain how one can show that the Gromov-Witten (and thus Seiberg-Witten) invariants of two symplectic 4-manifolds agree if their stabilisations are deformation equivalent.